 In 2014 I began publishing a weekly news round up on my blog, Anonymous Swiss Collector.
 Those posts can be found here.
 Shortly after I started the posts, I created the Culture Crime News email list, an email version of the blog post, which is sent out every Monday.
 I also posted all new articles to my twitter account daily.
 Yet none of the above retained the searchability that I had access to on my own system.
 I wanted people to be able to find what they are looking for quickly and efficiently.

 Thus, CultureCrime.org was born.

-Please note that CultureCrime.org is a labour of love, of an idea of data sharing towards an open and collective research environment; it isn’t part of a funded project.
+Please note that CultureCrime.org was a labour of love, of an idea of data sharing towards an open and collective research environment; it wasn’t part of a funded project.
 It, like many things, is an an attempt at how things should be in academia, not how things are.
 I think it is important, even vital, that academics put a ‘public face’ on what they do, to support each other and the interested public by sharing all aspects of their work and creating usable and free tools so that everyone might advance our disciplines.
 We’re all in this together.

 Sadly, though, like so many unfunded things, it had to be shelved.
 As my career moved forward I had less and less spare time.
 I’m not collecting this data for myself anymore, so I can no longer spare the time to share it.